udippant/base-drafts/draft-ietf-quic-transport.md

 The attacks commonly known as Slowloris {{SLOWLORIS}} try to keep many connections to the target endpoint open and hold them open as long as possible.
-These attacks can be executed against a QUIC endpoint by generating the minimum amount of activity necessary to avoid being closed for inactivity.
+These attacks can be executed against a QWIK endpoint by generating the minimum amount of activity necessary to avoid being closed for inactivity.
 This might involve sending small amounts of data, gradually opening flow control windows in order to control the sender rate, or manufacturing ACK frames that simulate a high loss rate.

-QUIC deployments SHOULD provide mitigations for the Slowloris attacks, such as increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make, imposing restrictions on the minimum transfer speed a connection is allowed to have, and
+QWIK deployments SHOULD provide mitigations for the Slowloris attacks, such as increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make, imposing restrictions on the minimum transfer speed a connection is allowed to have, and